RankFlowDigital/TimeLogger/README.md

 alembic upgrade head
 ```

+## Deployment Workflow

+- **Vercel (serverless Python)** – `api/index.py` applies `alembic upgrade head` exactly once on every cold start before importing the ASGI app, so freshly deployed environments always pick up migrations automatically.
+- **Docker / container builds** – run the app with `python scripts/runserver.py`.
+When `RUN_DB_MIGRATIONS=1` is present, it applies Alembic migrations before launching Uvicorn (or a custom command supplied via `RUNSERVER_CMD`).
+- **Neon branch hygiene** – always migrate the target branch before swapping a new `DATABASE_URL`.
+Avoid destructive operations such as `DROP SCHEMA` unless you plan to rerun the full migration chain immediately; otherwise, create a fresh branch, migrate there, then switch the connection string.
+- **Smoke tests** – add `python scripts/smoke_test.py` to CI/CD before each deploy.
+The script checks the Alembic revision with `alembic current` and runs a sanity query against `organizations` to ensure the database is reachable.
+- **Purging demo accounts** – run `python scripts/remove_demo_accounts.py` (add `--force` to skip the confirmation prompt) to delete the seeded "Demo Org" users/emails without touching real data.

 In this repo the initial migration (`alembic/versions/20241128_120000_init.py`) is already authored because the remote Postgres instance was not accessible from this environment.
 Re-run the commands above on your machine to ensure the schema actually exists.

 ## Scheduled Roll Calls